ankurk91/wp-prism-js/readme.txt

 Then flush your WP cache and refresh target page.

-= Where does it store settings and options ? =

-WP Database->wp-options->ank_prism_for_wp.
-Uses a Single Row, stored in an array for faster access.

-= What if I uninstall/remove this plugin? =

-No worries!
-It will remove all traces from the database upon uninstall.

 = This Plugin is unable to write js/css files . =

 Each time update the settings, the plugin will create new js and CSS files.